Code as Policies: Language Model Programs for Embodied Control: Acknowledgements

 We report pass rates for when using the most likely outputs ("greedy", which is done by setting temperature to 0), as well as pass rates for at least one solution from sampling various numbers of solutions (1, 10, and 100) with temperature set to 0.8, similar to those used in prior works~\cite{chen2021evaluating, chowdhery2022palm, xu2022systematic}.

 See results in Table~\ref{table:human_eval}.
-In all instances hierarchical code generation outperforms flat code generation, and the numbers achieved are higher than those reported in recent works~\cite{chen2021evaluating, chowdhery2022palm, xu2022systematic} (although previous works evaluated against code-davinci-001, which is likely not as performant as code-davinci-002).
+In all instances hierarchical code generation outperforms flat code generation, and the numbers achieved are higher than those reported in recent works~\cite{chen2021evaluating, chowdhery2022palm, xu2022systematic} Note that we use \texttt{code-davinci-002}, while previous works use \texttt{code-davinci-001}, but the relative improvements with hierarchical are consistent across the board.
 Out of the 164 questions in HumanEval, 6.5\% led to hierarchical code generation, but of which both Flat CodeGen variants got 44\% success, while Hier CodeGen code got 56\%.
 While success rate when sampling 100 responses is above 90\% across the board, we note that sampling multiple solutions is not practical for LMPs, which need to perform tasks in a zero-shot manner without engineering prior unit tests.
 As such, for LMPs we always set temperature to 0 and use the most likely output.